katunilya/moona/README.md

-# mona
+# moona

-`mona` is an ASGI server framework that provides a set of guidelines on software development inspired by functional programming and monads.
+`moona` is an ASGI server framework that provides a set of guidelines on software development inspired by functional programming and monads.
 It's core design is hugely inspired by Finite State Machines and Railroad Architecture approach.